magneticio/vamp.io/content/documentation/installation/v1.0.0/kubernetes-lifter-eval-spec.md

 platforms: ["Kubernetes"]
 ---

+{{< note title="Vamp Enterprise for Kubernetes" >}}
+Thank you for your interest in Vamp Enterprise!
+To start using Vamp Enterprise you need to setup and configure some dependencies and environments.
+To make this really easy we've created Vamp Lifter, our setup and configuration tool.
+You can read more about Vamp components, including Lifter [here.] (/documentation/how-vamp-works/v1.0.0/concepts-and-components/#vamp-components)
+{{< /note >}}

 If you’re new to Vamp Enterprise Edition and you want a quick way to evaluate it, copy the Vamp Lifter application specification below and save it as file named **lifter-standalone.yml**.
 Then follow the [Kubernetes Quickstart](/documentation/installation/kubernetes) guide.

 ```yaml